Waldemar Łysiak

-Waldemar Łysiak (born 22 March 1944) is a bestselling Polish writer, art historian and journalist, who has written under his own name as well as the pseudonyms 'Valdemar Baldhead' (a rough translation of his name), 'Archibald', 'Mark W. Kingden', 'Rezerwowy Ł.'.
+Waldemar Łysiak (born 8 March 1944 in Warsaw) is a bestselling Polish writer, art historian and journalist, who has written under his own name as well as the pseudonyms 'Valdemar Baldhead' (a rough translation of his name), 'Archibald', 'Mark W. Kingden', 'Rezerwowy Ł.'.
 He is notable as an author of numerous books on the Napoleonic era, both historical and fiction.
 He also owns a large number of rare prints and manuscripts, among others the poems by Norwid and the only surviving copy of Kochanowski's Treny.

 He is well known for his traditional and deeply anti-communist views, and is the father of Tomasz Łysiak, who is a well-known radio journalist, actor and a fantasy writer.

-Łysiak publishes for polish weekly news magazines "Uważam Rze" (since 2011) and "Do Rzeczy" (since January 2013).
+Łysiak wrote for Uważam Rze from 2011 to its 2016 closure and currently contributes to Do Rzeczy (since January 2013).

 Education

 Łysiak attended the Bolesław Prus High School in Warsaw, and went on to study architecture at the Warsaw Technical University, graduating in 1968.
 He later studied History of Art at the University of Rome as well as the international Centre of Conservation Study in Rome.
 In 1977 he gained a Doctorate from the Warsaw Technical University.
 His thesis was titled 'Napoleon's Doctrine of Fortification'.
 He lectured on culture and civilization at the Department of Architecture, Warsaw Technical University.